What Houston Methodist Teaches Us About AI in Healthcare Design

 Smart design only works when it's backed by disciplined real estate strategy — one that anticipates change, protects capital, and keeps space aligned with how care is actually delivered.

-Perhaps the most important takeaway from Houston Methodist’s approach has nothing to do with hardware or architecture—it’s about people.
+Perhaps the most important takeaway from Houston Methodist's approach has nothing to do with hardware or architecture — it's about people.

 The system's success depends on deep buy-in from physicians, nurses, administrators, and patients.
 Integrating technology into care delivery requires more than new equipment; it requires new behaviors.

-Ambient listening works only if clinicians trust the system.
-Real-time alerts matter only if staff respond to them.
-Patients benefit from digital check-ins only if they feel comfortable using them.
-Houston Methodist’s leaders understood this from the start and invested heavily in training, communication, and iterative feedback loops.
+Houston Methodist's leaders understood this from the start and invested heavily in training, communication, and iterative feedback loops.

 Too often, healthcare organizations attempt to "tech-enable" their facilities without meaningfully engaging the people who will live in them every day.
 Houston Methodist's process flipped that dynamic: operations and care delivery were the starting point, not an afterthought.